Paul Stanford: Business

 In 1988 Stanford started Tree Free Eco Paper, which arranged for the manufacture of hemp paper in China and Europe.
 He secured initial capital financing and received bank letters of credit for the import and export of shipments of hemp products to and from Asia, Europe and North America.
 Tree Free Eco Paper imported hemp paper and marketed to businesses and the public via mail order.
 The business failed, resulting in lawsuits from disgruntled investors.

 The Hemp and Cannabis Foundation has opened medical clinics in 12 states.
 250,000 patients have gone through THCF's clinics.
+THCF is one of the nation's largest and longest-running cannabis recommendation clinics.

 THCF's medical marijuana gardens in Oregon have won many awards.
 His stock was deflated and he lost controlling ownership of the company in a hostile takeover.
 The company is now known as Empower Healthcare.

 In 2012, Stanford helped Willie Nelson obtain his Oregon medical marijuana permit.
 THCF also helped other people associated with Nelson to obtain their Oregon medical marijuana permits.